-The MCO shall develop and maintain a complete member record as specified in Article XIII.A.10., Contents of Member Records, page 205, for each person enrolled.
+The MCO shall develop and maintain a complete member record as specified in Article XIII.A.10., Contents of Member Records, for each person enrolled.
 A complete and accurate account of all care management activities shall be documented by IDT staff and included in the member's record.
+The MCO shall document all billable case management activities within a case note within the timeframe(s) defined in a MCO policy approved by DHS.